sistemasrl/fluxomajic/README.md

 ![fluxomajic shaped traffic layer](https://raw.github.com/geobeyond/fluxomajic/master/img/fluxomajic.jpg "fluxomajic behavior")

+## Versions

+Fluxomajic version number is 3.x-geoserver.a.b.c

+- 3 is the main version (Fluxomajic comes from a long path...)
+- x is the minor version (bugs and minor improvement)
+- geoserver.a.b.c is the supported version of Geoserver

 ## How to build

 + Make sure each dependency in the POM is aligned with the Geotools version used in your GeoServer.
 As an example version 9.0 for GeoServer 2.3: